 - Blame your loved one for the way they are feeling

 - Expect a quick fix

-Another thing you can do, that can tremendously help your loved one during this difficult period of their life, is to take some initiative in finding mental health services and resources in your area.
+Another thing you can do, that can tremendously help your loved one during this difficult period of their life, is to take some initiative in finding mental health services and treatment centers in your area.
 Without proper treatment and support, many individuals are unable to stop harming themselves.
-By taking advantage of local mental health services you will be able to get information about treatment options and get them the help they need.
+By taking advantage of local mental health services and treatment centers, you will be able to get information about treatment options and get them the help they need.
 Finally, make sure that you are there throughout the whole process to support your loved one.